shaikzahid0713/Scaler/README.md

 # Scaler
-This repository is used for recording everything I have learned from Scaler Academy
+This repository is used to record everything that I have learned from Scaler Academy